 In August 2019, Folkestone & Hythe District Council (F&HDC) purchased the historic building and grounds to secure them as a community asset for the future.

-Westenhanger Castle is a scheduled monument consisting of a fortified 14th century moated quadrangle with a Grade I listed manor house and barn.
+Westenhanger Castle is a scheduled monument consisting of a fortified & moated 14th century quadrangular castle with a grade I listed manor house and barns.

-The estate has changed hands many times over the years and has had a roster of interesting (and even royal) owners.
+The estate has changed hands many times over the years and has a number of interesting (and even royal) owners.

 Recent times

-In 1996 the Forge family bought the castle and worked with English Heritage to consolidate the stonework and prevent further deterioration of the manor house, castle walls and associated buildings.
+In 1996 the Forge family bought the castle and worked with what is now Historic England to consolidate the stonework and prevent further deterioration of the manor house, castle walls and associated buildings.

-In 2002 they went on to acquire the medieval barn, which stands intact outside the inner curtain wall.
+In 2002 they went on to acquire the medieval barns, which stand intact outside the inner curtain wall.

 How it looks today

-The 14-acre property is based around the original moated courtyard with the remains of curtain walls, towers and a drawbridge.
+The 14-acre property is based around the original moated quadrangle with the remains of curtain walls, towers and a gatehouse that had a drawbridge.

 Looking to the future

-The park, including the former racecourse pond, will form the centrepiece of the town and will be closely linked to the town centre.
+This park, including the former racecourse pond, will form the centrepiece of the town and will be closely linked to the new town centre.

 It is intended that the historic medieval barns will also be brought back into use, as part of a 30-year plan to give the castle a sustainable future as a community asset.